tutek1/DTLabs/02_Player/lab02.md

 > **GDScript** does not have `private/protected/public` modifiers for functions or variables.
 The [styling guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html) suggests that the name of the variable should reflect its access.
 Private functions and variables should start with an `_`.

 ### Lifecycle of a Godot node
-You might be wondering what the **functions** present in the script do and when they are called.
+You may be wondering what the **methods** present in the script actually do and when they are invoked.
 That is where the Godot lifecycle comes into play.

 In Godot, every node automatically calls several **virtual functions** as it gets created, added to the tree, and so on.
 The importance of these functions can be seen in this simple enemy example:
 - When the enemy is **spawned/created**, it will play an animation -> `_ready()`